huashengwang1989/photobook/README.md

 This is a project for my personal photobook pages generation.
 It is to serve the purpose of making photobook for kid's school life.

+This app shall output a batch of images of individual pages, which can be uploaded to existing web-based photobook printing services to make physical photobooks.
+Alternatively, you may combine them to PDF by yourself and pass to offline printing company.
+This is NOT an online or digital photobook generator or presenter.

 It generate pages for two parts:

 - A. Monthly Calendar Pages, with school daily check in and and check out photos.
 For absent days or any day without photos, it support placeholder icons.